macespinoza/cdap-clients/cdap-authentication-clients/ruby/README.md

 authentication-client-ruby
 ==========================

-The Authentication Client Ruby API is for fetching the access token from the authentication server.
+The Authentication Client Ruby API is for fetching the access token from the authentication server when writing external Ruby applications.

 ## Supported Actions

- - fetch a access token from the authentication server with credentials, which are supported by the active authentication mechanism;
+ - Fetch an access token from the authentication server with credentials supported by the active authentication mechanism;
- - check is the authentication enabled in the gateway server.
+ - Check if authentication is enabled in the gateway server; and
+ - Invalidate any cached access tokens.

+ Current implementation supports three authentication mechanisms:
+ - Basic Authentication
+ - LDAP
+ - JAASPI

 ## Usage